Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     }
     ```

-    This also gives us the posibility to add multiple overrides at once.
-E.g. for color or brightness.
+    This also gives us the possibility to add multiple overrides at once.
+E.g., for color or brightness.
-    Lets create a relaxed mode where we dimm the brightness with an `override-brightness` node (set to 127) and set the color to warm white with the `override-temperature` node (set to 333).
+    Let's create a relaxed mode where we dim the brightness with an `override-brightness` node (set to 127) and set the color to warm white with the `override-temperature` node (set to 333).

     ![override color and temperature](img/getting-started-flow17-override-multiple.gif)